 - Rapid heartbeat

 - Tightness or tension in muscles

 - Shaking or trembling

 Think of all the modern-day stressors.
-For instance, you might experience anxiety because you’re in a difficult social interaction or because of an upcoming exam or job interview.
+For instance, you might experience social anxiety because you’re in a difficult interaction within a group of people or because of an upcoming exam or job interview.
 When you experience stress around this kind of thing, your brain releases a cascade of chemicals that prepare you physically to face the oncoming threat.